 You may choose to play a variety of roles in your startup.
-For example, you can be the Chief Executive Officer (CEO) yourself, or hire another person to serve as CEO while you take the role of Chief Scientific Officer (CSO).
-In academia, you can choose to stay in academia while pursuing your idea, or leave behind your academic responsibilities to take on a full-time role in your business.
-Ask yourself whether you would like to:
+For example, you can be the chief executive officer (CEO) yourself or hire another person to serve as CEO while you take the role of chief scientific officer (CSO).
+At universities, you can choose to stay employed by them while pursuing your idea or leave behind your academic responsibilities to take on a full-time role in your business.
+Ask yourself whether you would like to. . .

-- Be involved in technical and/or business leadership?
+- Be involved in technical or business leadership.

-- Be involved in product development and/or business operations?
-Fundraising?
+- Be involved in product development, business operations, or fundraising.

-- Be full time, part-time, or advisory?
-Or, if in an academic position, take a sabbatical to help be the company started?
+- Work on a full-time, part-time, or advisory basis, or if in an academic position, take a sabbatical to help get the company started.

 - Take different roles at different times.
 Note that many companies are sold, in which case you would not hold these roles for long.

 To help you decide to take on an executive position, take inventory of what you bring to the business.

 - Do you have executive experience, and how well did it go?

 - Do you have the resources to allow you to take on an executive role, such as initial unpaid time or flexibility to commit to the many meetings and respond to crises?
 Note that some academic institutions do not allow their researchers to take executive positions in companies arising from their research.